What would you create if there were no constraints?

 Discover your greatest potential: turn the impossible into possible.
 Learn, build & create new connections that last a lifetime.

 Are you ready to create something epic?
-Join us at Hack Midwest: July 18th & 19th in Kansas City!
+Join us at Hack Midwest in Kansas City!

 Hack Midwest (presented by The Disruption Institute) is a fast paced hackathon in Kansas City event where teams of developers design and build a software project within 24 hours.